|

 very vulnerable to drafts), then an aquarium may be a possible solution

 - but only if kept *very* clean and dry.
-If you are handy with

 tools, or feel like taking a shot at building your own Piggie Palace,